-FLI will start accepting applicants on August 17, 2020, through FalconSync.
+FLI is accepting applicants through FalconSync.
 Workshops will be held via Zoom and will be offered in a combination of synchronous and asynchronous activities to allow for students to complete assignments and remain engaged.
 At the end of each workshop, students will be assigned a project, given a quiz, or asked to participate in a discussion board topic.

 ASSESSMENT & COMPLETION OF FLI

 After the completion of the five workshops, students will participate in the Student Leadership Practices Inventory (SLPI) assessment and an exit interview that utilizes a rubric to assess FLI outcomes.
 Students who complete all five workshops, the assessment, and the exit interview will be invited to attend the ASCC Awards Ceremony to celebrate their achievement.
 At the Awards Ceremony, students will be recognized and presented with a Certificate of Completion of the Falcon Leadership Institute.